He-Man: Defender of Grayskull

 He-Man: Defender of Grayskull is a 2005 multi-platform action-adventure game follow up to the 2003 Game Boy Advance game He-Man: Power of Grayskull.
 The game was developed by Savage Entertainment.
-Versions for GameCube, Gameboy Advance and Xbox were also in development, but despite being completed, sent to press for review, and even featured on the Xbox 360 Backwards Compatibility list, these versions were never released.
+Versions for GameCube, Game Boy Advance and Xbox were also in development, but despite being completed, sent to press for review, and even featured on the Xbox 360 Backwards Compatibility list, these versions were never released.
 An early prototype of the Xbox version, which predates the PlayStation 2 release by almost two years, was released online in September 2021.

 Gameplay

 He-Man: Defender of Grayskull is an action adventure game view from a third person perspective.
 It starts the player off with limited powers and slowly allows He-Man to gain them as the levels progress.
 There is an emphasis on the various combat moves used by He-Man to defeat different enemies.
 As He-Man fights his way through the obstacles in each level, he adds new techniques and methods to his repertoire.
 At the start only the two handed sword is available, but later He-Man can swing his one handed sword with a shield combination or wield his magical axe.
 Each weapon has three basic moves and nine special moves, giving the players a versatile choice to choose from.
 Some combinations are more effective on certain enemies.

 Although He-Man has several abilities, they have a limit.
 Players need to keep an eye out for two bars on the top screen; the health bar and the Grayskull bar.
 Just like any other game, once He-Man's health bar reaches zero, the game ends and Skeletor's army prevails.
 There are several game saving points within the levels.
 This allows the gamers to keep track of their progress and also at the same time, not lose much when He-Man loses health.
 The Grayskull bar monitors the special skill and combination attacks which can only performed when the bar is filled up to the limit or a certain level.

 There are several supporting characters in the game.
 The Sorceress keeps on communicating with He-Man telepathically and also provides hints and tips to nudge He-Man in the right direction.
 Boss enemies are also present, some taken from the popular TV series itself such as Tri-Klops and some which are original, like the Sphinx.
 Some boss enemies help He-Man in the later levels when he defeats them.
 Apart from that, Battle Cat, Teela & Man-at-Arms make appearances as well, aiding He-Man in his journey.
 Battle Cat can be used to ride on to fight off enemies, or can be summoned to attack the enemies while you control He-Man to fire missiles from a distance, using the Tiger Armor.
 The cast of the 2002 animated series reprise their voice roles.